Hypericum naudinianum

-Hypericum naudinianum is a perennial herb in the genus Hypericum, in the section Adenosepalum.
+Hypericum naudinianum is a species of flowering plant in the family Hypericaceae.
+This perennial herb is in the section Adenosepalum of the genus Hypericum.

 Description

 The species grows to be 1.5 meters tall.
 Its stems are reddish brown and its leaves are sessile.
 It has obtuse flowers that are 15-17mm in diameter.
 The petals are described as "clear butter yellow" and are veined red.

 Distribution

 Hypericum naudinianum is found in Algeria and Morocco near streamsides and waterfalls.